Hierarchical Random Measures without Tables: The normalized gamma-gamma hCRV

 \subsection{Exact sampling}

-As highlighted by Propositions \ref{prop:gamma_jumps}-\ref{prop:gamma_latent}, posterior sampling from the gamma-gamma hCRV mainly consists in sampling gamma random variables, except for two critical steps, namely the sampling of random variables $\alpha J_{01}, \dots, \alpha J_{0k}$ in \eqref{eq:basejump} and of the marginal sampling of random variable $\alpha T$ in \eqref{eq:joint_baselatent_simplex}.
-In both cases, one may resort to MCMC algorithms, based on Metropolis-Hastings steps, to get approximated samples from such distributions.
+As highlighted by Propositions~\ref{prop:gamma_jumps}-\ref{prop:gamma_latent}, posterior sampling from the normalized gamma-gamma hCRV mainly consists in sampling gamma random variables, except for two critical steps, namely the sampling of random variables $\alpha J_{01}, \dots, \alpha J_{0k}$ in \eqref{eq:basejump} and the marginal sampling of random variable $\alpha T$ in \eqref{eq:joint_baselatent_simplex}.
+In both cases, one may resort to MCMC algorithms, based on Metropolis-Hastings steps, to obtain approximate samples from such distributions.
 In the following, we propose alternative algorithms based on analytical manipulations of their density functions, which instead allow for exact sampling.
-For this purpose, we introduce the coefficients $S(q_1,\dots,q_d; h)$, defined by the recursive relation
+For this purpose, introduce the coefficients $S(q_1,\dots,q_d; h)$, defined by the recursive relation